Ratecard/docs/docs/filtering/functions.md

 - `toLower(dp)` makes the defined property lower case
 - `ceil(dp)` transforms the defined property into the smallest integer greater than or equal to the given number.
 - `floor(dp)` transforms the defined property into the largest integer less than or equal to the specified number.
-- `round(dp)` the value of thedefined property rounded to the nearest integer.
+- `round(dp)` the value of the defined property rounded to the nearest integer.

 ## String literal behaviour
 - Spaces will be trimmed from the edges of string literals.